Rigging a Frensi

 (more details below)

 Note: Always rig the Frensi booms and sail to the left (port side) of the mast.
-Also, when upright and in the mast hole, the lower mast should be turned so the Laser kicker and gooseneck are pointing out to the left.

 Put the halyard mount (a very short top mast) onto the top of the Laser lower mast